-An individual may apply only once as principal investigator (PI) through this funding opportunity.
+An applicant may serve only once as principal investigator (PI) through this funding opportunity.
 However institutions may submit more than one application and individuals may serve as co-PIs or key personnel on more than one application.

-B. Cost Sharing or Matching Requirements
+B. Cost Sharing or Matching Requirement